MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audit-log-events.md

 ## Updates app in Teams activities

 If your organization is using the Updates app in Teams, you can search the audit log for activities related to the Updates app.
-Here's a list of all events that are logged for Updates App activities in Teams in the Microsoft 365 audit log.
+Here's a list of all events that are logged for the Updates app activities in Teams in the Microsoft 365 audit log.
 |Friendly name|Operation|Description|
 |---|---|---|
 |Create an update request|CreateUpdateRequest|A user successfully creates an update request.|